 Ideal length of stay: A stay of two to three nights would be ideal at Sango Camp.

 Directions: A 30-minute flight from Maun will take you to Khwai airstrip, from where a game drive/transfer to the camp takes about 15–20 minutes, depending on any wildlife you see on the way.

 Owner: Bush Ways Safaris Partly owned by the Sango Family.

 Usual board basis: Full Board

-Food quality: During our stay at Sango Camp in May 2014 the food was simple but tasty.
+Food quality: We last saw Sango Camp in November 2015, but it was unfortunately a very quick visit and we didn’t get to stay a night.
+During our previous stay in May 2014 the food was simple but tasty.
 They can cater for most dietary requirements as long as they are informed in advance.

 An early breakfast included a choice of cereal, porridge, toast, yoghurt and muffins along with tea/coffee/juice.
 Fresh muffins and fruit were offered during the mid morning break while out on our game drive.

 On our return from the morning activity, brunch included a chickpea casserole and rice, feta and olive green salad, sliced avocado, freshly baked bread and a cheeseboard and crackers.